romilly/quick2wire-python-api/doc/getting-started-with-gpio.md

 `quick2wire.gpio` library sorts out the confusion of pin numbering schemes so that you can just specify the physical pin on the device.
 [This page](http://elinux.org/Rpi_Low-level_peripherals) currently seems to be the best summary of the pins and the I/O roles they fulfill.
 The library will allow you to allocate only those pins which support GPIO.
-The lower numbered pins are at the top end of the Pi with the SD Card and power connector.
+Lower numbered pins are at the top end of the Pi with the SD Card and power connector.
 Pins 1 and 2 (at the top of the columns) are the 3.3 and 5 volt outputs.